All About Yunokami Onsen, Fukushima Prefecture (1st Part) ~Yunokami is awesome~

 Ono Kannon-do

-It is established in the late Edo era.
-The current Kannon-do building was built in 1813, and it is a Cultural Asset designated by Shimogo-machi.
+Founded in the late Edo period, the current Kannon-dō building was constructed in 1813 and is designated as a Cultural Asset by Shimogo-machi. 🏯✨

 Ono Kannon-do